Francesco Crispi: Garibaldi dictatorship

 After the fall of Palermo, Crispi was appointed First Secretary of State in the provisional government; shortly a struggle began between Garibaldi's government and the emissaries of Cavour on the question of timing of the annexation of Sicily by Italy.
-It was established a Sicilian Army and a fleet of the Dictatorship Government of Sicily.
+It established a Sicilian Army and a fleet of the Dictatorship Government of Sicily.

 The pace of Garibaldi's victories had worried Cavour, who in early July sent to the provisional government a proposal of immediate annexation of Sicily to Piedmont.
 Garibaldi, however, refused vehemently to allow such a move until the end of the war.
 Cavour's envoy, Giuseppe La Farina, was arrested and expelled from the island.
 He was replaced by the more malleable Agostino Depretis, who gained Garibaldi's trust and was appointed as pro-dictator.

 During the dictatorial government of Garibaldi, Crispi secured the resignation of the pro-dictator Depretis, and continued his fierce opposition to Cavour.

 In Naples, Garibaldi's provisional government was largely controlled by Cavour.
 Crispi, who arrived in the city in mid-September, tried to increase his power and influence, at the expense of Cavour's loyalists.
 However, the revolutionary impulse that had animated the Expedition was fading, especially after the Battle of Volturnus.

 On 3 October 1860, to seal an alliance with King Victor Emmanuel II, Garibaldi appointed pro-dictator of Naples, Giorgio Pallavicino, a supporter of the House of Savoy.
 Pallavicino immediately stated that Crispi was unable and inappropriate to hold the office of Secretary of State.

-Meanwhile, Cavour stated that in Southern Italy would not accept anything but the unconditional annexation to the Kingdom of Sardinia by plebiscite.
+Meanwhile, Cavour stated that Southern Italy would not accept anything but the unconditional annexation to the Kingdom of Sardinia by plebiscite.
 Crispi, who still had the hope to continue the revolution to rescue Rome and Venice, strongly opposed this solution, proposing to elect a parliamentary assembly.
 This proposal was also supported by the federalist Carlo Cattaneo.
 Garibaldi announced that the decision would have been taken by the two pro-dictators of Sicily and Naples, Antonio Mordini and Giorgio Pallavicino, who both opted for the plebiscite.
 On 13 October Crispi resigned from the government of Garibaldi.